Nociceptor: Terminology

+Nociception and pain are usually evoked only by pressures and temperatures that are potentially damaging to tissues.
+This barrier or threshold contrasts with the more sensitive visual, auditory, olfactory, taste, and somatosensory responses to stimuli.
+The experience of pain is individualistic and can be suppressed by stress or exacerbated by anticipation.
+Simple activation of a nociceptor does not always lead to perceived pain, because the latter also depends on the frequency of the action potentials, integration of pre- and postsynaptic signals, and influences from higher or central processes.

+Scientific investigation

 Nociceptors were discovered by Charles Scott Sherrington in 1906.
 In earlier centuries, scientists believed that animals were like mechanical devices that transformed the energy of sensory stimuli into motor responses.
 Sherrington used many different experiments to demonstrate that different types of stimulation to an afferent nerve fiber's receptive field led to different responses.
 Some intense stimuli trigger reflex withdrawal, certain autonomic responses, and pain.
 The specific receptors for these intense stimuli were called nociceptors.

+Studies of nociceptors have been conducted on conscious humans as well as surrogate animal models.
+The process is difficult due to invasive methods that could change the cellular activity of nociceptors being studied, the inability to record from small neuronal structures, and uncertainties in animal model systems as to whether a response should be attributed to pain or some other factor.

 Location

 In mammals, nociceptors are found in any area of the body that can sense noxious stimuli.
 External nociceptors are found in tissue such as the skin (cutaneous nociceptors), the corneas, and the mucosa.
 Internal nociceptors are found in a variety of organs, such as the muscles, the joints, the bladder, the visceral organs, and the digestive tract.
 The cell bodies of these neurons are located in either the dorsal root ganglia or the trigeminal ganglia.
 The trigeminal ganglia are specialized nerves for the face, whereas the dorsal root ganglia are associated with the rest of the body.
 The axons extend into the peripheral nervous system and terminate in branches to form receptive fields.